AlestanAlves/IoT-Devices/README.md

 # IoT Center Repository

-Repositorio de códigos relacionados a Internet of Things
+Repository of codes related to Internet of Things

 ## Devices